 Famous for: Stinking Bishop and Gloucester Old Spot

-Shop here: The local farmers’ market runs on the third Saturday of the month, and is a smorgasbord of good honest produce, straight from the suppliers.
+Shop here: The local farmers’ market runs on the third Saturday of the month and is a smorgasbord of good, honest produce from suppliers.
 Whether you’re on the hunt for fruit and vegetables or meats and cheeses, turn up hungry, you’ll need room for samples.
-There are plenty of lovely delis in the area, but make sure to pay a visit to Ross and Ross, for their exceptional potted meats, at-home curing kits and foodie gifts.
-Jamie Oliver’s wildly popular foodie festival, The Big Feastival takes places place at Alex James’ farm close to Chipping Norton every August.
+There are plenty of lovely delis in the area, and Jamie Oliver’s wildly popular foodie festival, The Big Feastival, takes place at Alex James’ farm close to Chipping Norton every August.

 Stay here: Cotswold Barn – Just a short drive from charming tea shops and pubs selling some of the finest locally brewed real ale, this modern hideaway is perfect for a foodie getaway with a large group.
-Inside is cosy and full of character with exposed beams, modern interiors and luxurious bathrooms.
-The spacious barn is exuding country-chic vibes!
+Inside, the cosy and full-of-character barn is full of exposed beams, modern interiors, and luxurious bathrooms.
+The spacious barn exudes country-chic vibes!

-So now what?
 Hungry for more?
-Check out our other holiday homes in the UK to plan your own foodie adventure, or give our concierge team a call to get their suggestions on the best kitchens around.
-If you want to read up on destinations in the UK, have a peek at our travel guides to find out the best sights, things to do and foodie picks.
-And, if you’re feeling foodie but want to leave the hard work to a pro, we even have a chef service at Oliver’s Travels where we can arrange for a gourmet caterer to come to you – they’ll even wash up!
+Check out our other holiday homes to help plan foodie breaks in the UK, or call our concierge team to get their suggestions on the best kitchens around.
+If you want to read up on destinations in the UK, take a peek at our travel guides to find out the best sights, things to do and foodie picks.
+And, if you’re feeling foodie but want to leave the hard work to a pro, we even have a chef service at Oliver’s Travels, where we can arrange for a gourmet caterer to come to you!

 Liked that?
 Follow, like or share: